 Rhubarb, Ginger & Orange Compote

-So lovely to see rhubarb emerging from it’s winter dormancy; a confirmation that spring has most definitely sprung.
-And so good to have new season’s produce in our fruit and veggie bags at last, yippee.
-But how do you eat and enjoy yours?
+How do you eat your rhubarb?
 Crumble of course is the obvious choice, and there’s no arguing a rhubarb crumble is a very fine pud.
 But rhubarb also makes a great pie, tart, cake or muffin.
 And for a savoury twist it’s lovely cooked down with a little sugar and thyme and served with mackerel.
 But for breakfast or an easy pud, how about making a simple but nevertheless delicious compote to serve with greek yogurt, pancakes, porridge or granola.
 This recipe is flavoured with stem ginger and orange, blood orange if you have one.

 Cook Time: 10mins